-Having recently retired after a long and distinguished career as a senior public official, Roger Wilkins was a recipient of a Chevening Scholarship to study Law at the University of Oxford.
+Now retired from the public sector after a long and distinguished career as a senior public official, Roger Wilkins was a recipient of a Chevening Scholarship to study Law at the University of Oxford.
 He was Vice-President, then President of the FATF between 2013 and 2015.
 Before that, he was Secretary of the Commonwealth Attorney-General’s Department in Australia, Director-General of the Cabinet Office in New South Wales from 1992-2006 and Director-General of the Ministry of Arts in New South Wales from 2001-2006.
 He was appointed an Officer of the Order of Australia in 2007 for service to public administration.

 Public service and civic society

-Roger Wilkins AOFormer President of the Financial Action Taskforce, Australia
+Roger Wilkins AOFormer President of the Financial Action Taskforce (FATF), Australia

 Dr Saundarya RajeshFounder - President, AVTAR Group, India